rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 the same method on the value in the `state` field of `Option` and set the new value of the `state` field to the result.
-If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see Appendix D, Macros).
+If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see Appendix D for more on macros).

-By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking full advantage of Rust’s strengths as much as we could.
+By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking as full advantage of Rust’s strengths as we could.
 Let’s look at some changes we can make to the `blog` crate that can make invalid states and transitions into compile time errors.

 #### Encoding States and Behavior as Types